wfraser/pianoroll/README.md

 WARNING: exceeding PDF page height limit of 200 inches
 ```

-What's with the huge spew of errors?!
-Well, the piano part and the bass part overlap a lot when
-they play the main theme of this song, so they both try to press the same keys pretty often.
-In a
-single instrument, this is impossible to do, so `pianoroll` complains.
-In this case, though, the
-two are mostly in sync, and so it doesn't actually matter; the music sounds just fine when only one
-of them presses the keys.
-When they break out into solos, however, they separate, so it's good to
-have both parts included in the mix.

-Also note the warning at the end about the page size.
+Note the warning at the end about the page size.
 PDFs have an unofficial limit of 200x200
 inches per page.
 Technically the standard allows much larger pages, but an older version had this
 limit, and many PDF reading software is unable to handle pages larger than 200 inches.
 Converting
 the PDF to PostScript (using the Unix tool `pdf2ps` for example) can help.